This is the website of Museum Møhlmann:

-The museum was set up without any subsidy at all by the Dutch realistic painter Rob Møhlmann, together with his wife and muse Laura (1949-2010).
+The museum was set up without any subsidy by the Dutch realistic painter Rob Møhlmann, together with his wife and muse Laura (1949-2010).
 The museum strives to provide contemporary realistic and figurative art with a recognizable platform.

 Although it set off in 1995 from scratch, the museum quickly developed into a nationally noted and highly appreciated artistic hotspot, not in the least because of its informal setting and approach.
 What makes it unique is that it is a museum of one artist for many artists.